History of Buzău: Market town and bishopric in the Middle Ages

 The earliest mention of Buzău as a market town (târg) and customs station is found in a document, dated January 31, 1431, and issued by Dan II, voivod of Wallachia.
 The document stated that salesmen from Brașov were free to trade in several Wallachian towns (Buzău, among them) just as they were during the reign of Mircea cel Bătrân.
 These privileges have been later reinforced by Vlad III the Impaler, who stated that the roads to be taken by the salesmen were to be: via Rucăr, Prahova, Teleajen or Buzău.
 Gustav Treiber, in his work Buzau, published in Siebenbürgische Vierteljahrsschrift (1935), states that prior to the 12th century, the city was surrounded by a wall with four gates towards the four main directions.

 In 1500, Radu cel Mare created The Bishopric of Buzău, making the town a spiritual center of Eastern Wallachia.
 In 1507, Buzău appears (under the name of Boza) for the first time on a map, made by Nicolaus Germanus.
 At the time, the city was the 4th largest city of Wallachia, and an important trade partner of Brașov.
 Between 1503 and 1515, the salesmen from Buzău traded merchandise worth 2,245,835 aspres (an Ottoman currency).
 A document dated 1536 shows that the town was administered by one județ (mayor) and 12 elected pârgari (city councillors).
 Tunnels dating back to the 16th century connect the bishopric's complex, the city center and the Crâng Park (at the time, only a large forest at the town's outskirts).
 Their role was to store supply and evacuate people in case of danger.

 In 1571, the Banu monastery was erected.
 The monastery's name, "Banu", indicates the nobility title of its builder, ban Andronic Cantacuzino.
 The monastery church was rebuilt by Andreiana, wife of Șerban Cantacuzino, in 1722.
-After the monastic assets secularizing act of 1863, the monastery was dismantled; its church, however, was sparred.
+After the monastic assets secularizing act of 1863, the monastery was dismantled; its church, however, was spared.

 A 1575 document mentions the bazaar (permanent market with shops, stores, cellars, storage rooms).
 The Bazaar of Buzău was the second oldest in Wallachia.
 At the end of the 16th century, Buzău was divided in four parts: the bishopric with its servants, the Banu monastery and its servants, the old market and the city (located between the bishopric and the monastery).

 During the last decade of the 16th century, around 18,000 Serbs settled in Wallachia.
 Several families made Buzău their home, by founding a neighbourhood known to this day by the name Serbs and located on the bank of the Buzău River.
 Later, in 1792–1838, many Bulgarian refugees settled in the same neighbourhood.
 Due to similarities of the mother tongues spoken by the two ethnic groups, the locals called the new refugees also Serbs.
 The Bulgarians were given land by the river where they created vegetable gardens.